Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Background

 \subsection{SSM Expressivity Results}

 We finally arrive at the results that this section was building up to, bounds on the expressivity of SSMs within the framework of algebraic groups and Boolean circuits.
 We do not prove any new theorems here nor restate the proofs, opting instead to refer to work which proves the claims.
-Let us start by restating a classic result in the terminology that we introduced in our paper:
+We will use the notion \emph{group world problem}, defined as follows~\cite{merrill_illusion_2024}: \begin{defn}[Group Word Problem] Let $(M,\cdot)$ be a finite group.
+The word problem of $M$ is defined as evaluating the product of arbitrary sequences of elements of $M$.
+That is, given a sequence $ m_0m_1\dotsm_k$, solving the word problem involves returning $ m\in M $ such that $m_0\cdot m_1 \cdots m_k=m$. \end{defn}